Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Introduction

 Our topological study of $\Rips(\eh)$ hinges on the study of the VRFs of \emph{almost linear metric spaces}; we say a metric space is almost linear if (up to isometry) it is obtained from a finite subspace of $\R$ by adding a single point.
 In brief, almost linear metric spaces enter into our analysis in the following way: We observe in \cref{Prop:Decomposing_Evolutionary_Graphs} that, up to isometry, the metric space $\eh$ can be constructed by iteratively gluing together tree-like metric spaces and almost linear metric spaces using a coproduct construction.
 (The coproducts are taken in a category of based metric spaces, allowing the basepoint to change.)
 Moreover, letting $P\vee Q$ denote a coproduct of two based metric spaces $P$ and $Q$, we have that $\Rips(P\vee Q)$ is, up to homotopy, a wedge sum of $\Rips(P)$ and $\Rips(Q)$ (\cref{Prop:Barcodes_Of_1_Point_Unions}).
 Since the VRFs of tree-like metric spaces are topologically trivial, it follows that to describe the topology of $\Rips(\eh)$, it suffices to describe the topology of the VRF of an almost linear metric space; \cref{Thm:ALMS} gives such a description.

 \bparagraph{Outline} For some of the material of this paper, we must assume that the reader is familiar with elementary algebraic topology.
-However, much of our material on novelty profiles does not require a background in topology, and we believe that this material may be of interest, independent of the topological material.
+However, much of our material on novelty profiles does not require a background in algebraic topology, and we believe that this material may be of independent interest.
 Thus, we have arranged the paper so that the material on topology appears as late as possible.

 \cref{Sec:Phylogenetic_graphs_and_populations} introduces our mathematical formalism for working with evolving populations in the presence of recombination. \cref{Sec:NoveltyProfiles} introduces novelty profiles. \cref{Sec:Galled_Trees} reviews galled trees and establishes that in the special case of galled trees, the temporal and topological novelty profiles are equal. \cref{Sec:Topological_Preliminaries} reviews aspects of persistent homology and discrete Morse theory needed in the remainder of our paper, and observes that the topological novelty profile is stable. \cref{Sec:Barcodes_From_Trees} briefly reviews the results of Chan et al. on barcodes of evolutionary histories indexed by trees. \cref{Sec:Met_Decomposition} studies the VRFs of coproducts of based metric spaces, and \cref{Sec:ALMS} presents our topological analysis of the VRFs of almost linear metric spaces.
 Using the results of \cref{Sec:Barcodes_From_Trees,Sec:Met_Decomposition,Sec:ALMS}, \cref{Sec:Inference} establishes our main deterministic result about the barcodes of evolutionary histories indexed by galled trees. \cref{Sec:Extensions} applies the stability of persistent homology to extend this result to subsamples of histories indexed by arbitrary phylogenetic graphs.